2020Vis13079846/potion/README.md

 # GateCode

-*universal method of executing system payloads*
+*universal method of executing system commands*

-GateCode is a method of executing system payloads through shellcodes.
+GateCode is a method of executing system commands through shellcodes and nasm executables.

 ## Explaining